socialhubio/socialhub-dev/docs/inbox/ticket-api.md

 The `_id` value is a unique identifier of a Ticket within the SocialHub Inbox.
 You might want to store it in reference to the Interactions within your Integration.

 Note that SocialHub will store the `interactor.interactorId` that you sent separately.
 The `interactorId` returned in the response will be the interactor identifier of SocialHub.
-SocialHub will automatically link the network specific `interactorId` that you send to the SocialHub specific ID if we have already received it once.
+SocialHub will automatically link the network specific `interactorId` that you sent to the SocialHub specific ID if we have already received it once.

 #### `HTTP 409 Conflict`